networkx/networkx/doc/source/tutorial/tutorial.rst

 An *ebunch* is any iterable container of edge-tuples.
-An edge-tuple can be a 2-tuple of nodes or a 3-tuple with 2 nodes followed by an edge data object, e.g. (2,3,3.1415).
+An edge-tuple can be a 2-tuple of nodes or a 3-tuple with 2 nodes followed by an edge attribute dictionary, e.g. (2,3,{'weight':3.1415}).
-Edge data is discussed further below
+Edge attributes are discussed further below

 >>> G.add_edges_from(H.edges())